Skip to Content

 Why Zamak

 Zamak Technologies runs technology for companies that cannot stop, with service in Portuguese, English and Spanish and client relationships that span more than a decade.
-The operation is conducted under a documented method, with a monthly report in business language.
+A documented method, a monthly report in business language and verifiable credentials: what this page promises is what your audit finds later.

 We operate with tools certified for SOC 2 Type II, ISO 27001, HIPAA and PCI-DSS.